juszczakn/Pyautoscan/README.md

 ## Running
 Options are listed at the beginning of each file, and can be listed with -h or --help.
 They all take a parameter -e, followed by the path the the executable you wish to run.
-You might encounter some quirks when running these with UAC enabled, as
+You might encounter some quirks when running these with UAC enabled.

 ```sh
 python <scriptname> <options>
 ```